omroot/DLinFinance_BaruchMFE2025/README.md

 2. (Optional) Create and activate a virtual environment.
 3. Install Python dependencies as needed for individual notebooks (environment files will be provided alongside future labs).

+## Use of AI in Course Material Preparation

+AI tools were used to assist in the preparation of this course material, primarily for code refactoring and polishing the presentation of assignments and illustration notebooks.
+The instructor wrote the original code and concepts, and AI was employed to improve code quality, consistency, and presentation.

+**The following remain the sole responsibility of the instructor:**
+- Selection and sequencing of topics
+- Conceptual content and pedagogical approach
+- Lecture structure and ordering
+- Preparation of all lecture slides
+- Academic integrity and accuracy of course material

 Lecturer: **Oualid Missaoui** — reach out at `oualid.missaoui@baruch.cuny.edu` or during office hours.